AnandChowdhary/hovercard/README.md

 - Polyfill for fetch?
 Docs if none
 - Keep cards visible on hover, not just link hover
 - Support for cards linking to article/other things
+- oEmbed like previews for other services
+- Auto detect Wikipedia links and hovercard